The Cheeky Monkey Media Blog

 Like many Drupal development shops, we have fully embraced the excellent Omega theme.
 As a responsive base theme, it helps us efficiently turn out great Drupal sites.

-The only thing that it is missing is built in support for Compass and SASS.
-I have been hearing rumours that the next version of Omega(4) will be adding this in, but in the meantime I am going to show you how to add them in about 5 minutes of time.
+The only thing that it is missing is built-in support for Compass and SASS.
+I have been hearing rumors that the next version of Omega(4) will be adding this in, but in the meantime, I am going to show you how to add them in about 5 minutes of time.

 Get comfortable in the Terminal

-My background is front end development, so I naturally cringed whenever I had to do something in the Command line.
+My background is in front-end development, so I naturally cringed whenever I had to do something on the Command line.
 But, I quickly learned that if I wanted to be efficient then I had to put those worries to bed.
-And if you are a Drupal developer and you are not using Drush... stop now and go learn it.
+And if you are a Drupal developer and you are not using Drush… stop now and go learn it.